danielnguyentrung/serverless-it-ticketing-system/README.md

-# Serverless It Ticketing System
+# Serverless IT Ticketing System
 A serverless IT Ticketing system built on AWS leveraging Amazon S3, API Gateway, SQS, Lambda, SNS, and SES for scalable request handling and notifications.

 ## Problem & Motivation